anj-s/kdd2018/README.md

 Required packages:

-* Install [Anaconda](https://www.anaconda.com/download/#macos) and create an environment that you can use for this workshop.p
+* Install [Anaconda](https://www.anaconda.com/download/#macos) and create an environment that you can use for this workshop.

 * Install [TensorFlow](https://www.tensorflow.org/install/).
 There is a section specific to installing TensorFlow in a conda environment.